adamecooper/adamecooper.github.io/_posts/2024-10-21-scholastic-metaphysics-feser-notes.md

 - The electro-fink provides one example where cause and effect cannot be explained by counterfactual analysis while it can be explained in terms of causal powers.
+- Effects can be “polygenic” (resulting from different powers working in tandem) and powers can be “pleiotropic” (having several different effects).
+- Powers working together to manifest different effects helps explain how counterfactuals are consequences of powers as opposed to constitutive;  often, eliminating 1 power is will prevent the effect from manifesting.
+- Nancy Cartwright’s arguments from the philosophy of science support causal powers.
+Scientific experiments assume powers exist by aiming to control for all other factors except the one being measured.